ICAMS/Kanapy/docs/builds/html/_sources/usage.rst.txt

 details this as shown:

 .. note:: Make sure that you are within the virtual environment created during the kanapy installation, as
-          this environment contains the installed kanapy and its required dependencies.
+          this environment contains the kanapy instalation and its required dependencies.

 .. code-block:: console